Australian Aboriginal religion and mythology: Views on death

-The response to death in Aboriginal religion may seem similar in some respects to that to be found in European traditions - notably in regard to the holding of a ceremony to mark the death of an individual and the observance of a period of mourning for that individual.
+The response to death in Aboriginal religion may seem similar in some respects to that to be found in European traditions—notably in regard to the holding of a ceremony to mark the death of an individual and the observance of a period of mourning for that individual.
 Any such similarity, however, is, at best, only superficial (with ceremony and mourning of some kind being common to most, if not all, human cultures).
-In death - as in life - Aboriginal spirituality gives pre-eminence to the land and sees the deceased as linked indissolubly, by a web of subtle connections, to that greater whole: "For Aboriginal people when a person dies some form of the persons spirit and also their bones go back to the country they were born in".
+In death—as in life—Aboriginal spirituality gives pre-eminence to the land and sees the deceased as linked indissolubly, by a web of subtle connections, to that greater whole: "For Aboriginal people when a person dies some form of the persons spirit and also their bones go back to the country they were born in".
 "Aborigine people [sic] believe that they share their being with their country and all that is within it".
 "So when a person dies their country suffers, trees die and become scarred because it is believed that they came into being because of the deceased person".

-When an Aboriginal person dies the families have death ceremonies called the "Sorry Business".
+When an Aboriginal person dies the families have death ceremonies called the "Sorry Business."
 During this time the person is mourned for days by the family and whole community, crying together and sharing their grief.
 Often the deceased person's family stay in one room and mourn together.

 Naming a person after their death is often taboo, as it is thought that it could disturb their spirit.
 Photos of the deceased are often not allowed, for the same reason.
 A smoking ceremony may be conducted, using smoke on the belongings and in the home of the deceased, which is believed to aid in releasing the spirit.
 The cause of death, often of a spiritual nature, may be determined by Aboriginal elders.

 Ceremonies and mourning periods can last days, weeks and even sometimes months depending upon the social status of the deceased person.
 It is culturally inappropriate for a non-Aboriginal person to contact and inform the next of kin of a person's passing.
-When someone passes away, the family of the deceased move out of their house and another family then moves in.
+When someone dies, the family of the deceased move out of their house and another family then moves in.
 Some families will move to "sorry camps", which are usually further away.
 Mourning includes the recital of symbolic chants, the singing of songs, dance, body paint, and cuts on the bodies of the mourners.
 In some Aboriginal cultures, the body is placed on a raised platform for several months, covered in native plants, or in a cave or tree.
 When only the bones remain, family and friends scatter them in various ways, or place them in a special place.